lshtram/music-mentor/music-mentor-app/IMPLEMENTATION.md

 `src/app/api/prompt-randomize/route.ts`
 - Uses AI to generate a fresh prompt
 - Must be adjacent to current taste and library
+- Enforces "How about albums like..." prefix and avoids specific album names

 ### Base Quest
 `src/app/api/base-quest/route.ts`